 A recipe for Milchnudeln (German Milk Noodles)!
-Noodles are simmered in milk until tender and sweetened with honey or sugar.
+Noodles are simmered in milk until tender and topped with cinnamon sugar.

 Sunday Supper

-Today, #SundaySupper is getting together with a collection of comforting soup and stew recipes!
+Today, #SundaySupper is getting together with a collection of comforting recipes!
 I am joining in with one of my favorite comfort foods, Milchnudeln (German Milk Noodles).

 Milchnudeln

 Today, I am sharing the preparation I remember growing up.
-Noodles are cooked in hot milk until tender with the option of adding a little sweetener.
+Noodles are simmered in milk with sugar and vanilla sugar until tender with a thickened, creamy coating.

 Vanilla sugar adds a wonderful light vanilla flavor to the Milchnudeln.
 You can buy small packets of vanilla sugar in the European section of many larger supermarkets, but it is easy to make at home.

 Scrape out the seeds of one vanilla bean and mix well with 2 cups (400 grams) granulated sugar.
-Store in an airtight container with the scraped out vanilla beans.
+Store in an airtight container with the scraped out pods.
 Some use powdered sugar in place of the granulated sugar.

 - Cabbage and Kielbasa Soup by Our Good Life